Class 4010: LEARN PHOTOSHOP IN 3 WEEKS

 - and more.

-The class includes several hours of group instruction, PLUS one FREE hour of hands-on private instruction (a $75 value).
+The class includes several hours of group instruction, a free CD with all of the images we’ll be working on in class (before and after the changes, so you can work on them yourself), and a complete set of handouts that recap the exact steps we’ll be going over in class to fix the photos.
 Whether you’re a home user, a graphics professional, someone who needs to learn Photoshop for an office project, or a job seeker wanting to upgrade your work skills and employability, this Seattle Photoshop class will help.
 Instructor: Nils Osmar

 FREQUENTLY ASKED QUESTIONS